KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 After completion of one framebuffer it is output to the display, this is usually done by means of a swap-chain.
 The details of how the swap works is outside the scope of this extension.
 KHR_displaytmapping_pq specifies one method of mapping internal pixel values to that of the framebuffer.

+This extension does not take the viewing environment, or light adaptation, into consideration.
+It is assumed that the content is viewed in an environment that is dimly lit (~5 cd / m2) without direct light on the display.

 ## Internal range

 When the KHR_displaymapping_pq extension is used all lighting and pixel calculations shall be done using the value 10000 (cd / m2) as the maximum ouput brightness.